 Working out how many members there are of the African Union is indeed quite easy.

 As set out on this list, it has 54 members.
-Fifty-two are active.
-Two of them – Guinea-Bissau and Madagascar – though still members are suspended, or “under political sanction” following coups.
+Three of them – Guinea-Bissau, Central African Republic and Egypt – though still members are suspended, or “under political sanction” following coups.

 So is that the answer?
 Africa comprises 54 countries, all members of the AU.